womeimingzi11/amapGeocode/README.md

 1. AutoNavi has significant high precise, in my case, the Results from Baidu were unsatisfactory.
-2. Baidu with free verification provices really high request:
+2. Baidu with free verification provides really high request:
     300,000/month for each geocode/reverse-geocode, while AutoNavi only provide 6,000/month.